yndajas/Racqueteer/README.md

 # Racqueteer
 Keep track of your racquet sports activities with this lightweight web app.
 Record and review your matches, coaching and racquets, and access a breakdown of each by sport, opponent, coach and more!

+## Online use

+The app is available to use for free at <a href="https://racqueteer.herokuapp.com">racqueteer.herokuapp.com</a>!

 ## Local use

-You can run a copy of this app offline for local use.
+You can run a copy of the app offline for local use.
 After cloning or downloading the repository, follow the instructions below.

 ### Installation